boom542/SQLite-Python-Weather-Database/README.md

 <h2>Requirements and info</h2>

 Requires a Recent version of Python.
-Written for 3.11 but should work for anything similar Tested mainly on Linux.
+Written for 3.11 but should work for anything similar.

+Tested mainly on Linux.
 Confirmed working on Windows.
 Should work with most other systems with python support.

 Requires PyMenu: `pip3 install pymenu-console`